makoto/osaka/events/building-the-new-web/README.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
-  -  "Proudly co-sponsored by Fortmatic (https://fortmatic.com): Build Web3 dapps without extensions or downloads.
+  -  "Proudly co-sponsored by [Fortmatic](https://fortmatic.com): Build Web3 dapps without extensions or downloads.
 An alternative to Metamask."
   -
     "Building the new web.
 Osaka edition."
   -